goossens/ObjectTalk/docs-src/http/server.md

 	os.runServer();

 The **http.Server** server uses a request router to process all incoming requests.
-The **listen** member function starts the server on the speficied port using the specified host.
+The **listen** member function starts the server on the specified port using the specified host.
 In the example above, requests can come from any host.

 The **http.Server** class does not have its own event loop.
 If a server is running from the